kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/emr/README.md

 ## Prerequisites

-Before beginning the migration process from EMR Studio to SageMaker Unified Studio for Data Processing (MaxDome), ensure you have the following:
+Before beginning the migration process from EMR Studio to SageMaker Unified Studio for Data Processing, ensure you have the following:

 ### Access and Permissions
 - [ ] Access to both EMR Studio and SageMaker Unified Studio for Data Processing